Asraf2asif/task-manger---2/README.md

 go run .
 ```

-The server starts on port 8080 with 72 demo tasks loaded.
-You should see "Server starting on port 8080" and "Loaded 72 demo tasks from JSON" in your terminal.
+The server starts on port 8080 with SQLite database.
+On first run, it will create `tasks.db` and seed it with 72 demo tasks.
+You should see "Server starting on port 8080" and "Successfully seeded 72 demo tasks" in your terminal.

 ### Running the Frontend